microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 The SPIRV-Headers and SPIRV-Tools submodules are the single source of truth for the SPIRV revisions a candidate is built against.
-Once a week a workflow bumps them to the latest upstream commit and opens a pull request to merge that bump into `main`.
-The pull request runs the release-candidate pipeline, building DXC against the bumped submodules and running the SPIRV tests.
+Once a week a workflow bumps them to the latest upstream commit and opens a pull request to merge that update into `main`.
+The pull request runs the release-candidate pipeline, building DXC against the updated submodules and running the SPIRV tests.

 For an SDK release, the pipeline also publishes the candidate as an artifact and runs the LLVM [offload-test-suite](https://github.com/llvm/offload-test-suite) against it, using lavapipe as the SPIRV driver and WARP as the DXIL driver.
-DXC from the Vulkan SDK is also used for DirectX, so its DXIL output is worth testing too.
-The SDK builders are handed the validated DXC commit, recorded in the manifest, not the artifact.
+DXC from the Vulkan SDK is also used to compile shader targeting DirectX, so its DXIL output is worth testing too.
+LunarG is handed the validated DXC commit, recorded in the release candidate manifest.

 The automation is split into three workflows, each shown below starting from its triggers: